 Looking for home fragrance ideas?
-Here are some of my favourite reed diffusers, candles and room sprays
+Here are 15 of my favourite reed diffusers, candles and room sprays

 Home fragrance or home scents are quite important to me – it is one of the things our friends and family who visit our house always mention.
 I never thought twice about it until I started to get questions about luxury home scent combinations – and which precise diffuser reeds or candles I had in each room of the house.

 I have no formal knowledge in the area as you can imagine, so what I am sharing are the diffuser reeds, candles and home sprays we have in our house.
 We have made some changes in our ‘scent direction’ recently, and the selection of luxury home fragrance items below do reflect that.
 There are SO many other brands and options there – but these are the ones we chose for our house.

 Without further ado, here is my luxury home fragrance edit – with 10 of the diffuser reeds, candles and home sprays we have.
 I will split them up in areas just to make this easier.

 I currently have 3 scents around the house – one for the downstairs area, which includes the hall, living and dining rooms, another my bedroom and dressing room, and another for all the guest bedrooms and bathrooms (which is our overall scent in Spain as well, and you will see why in a minute).